an1rxdh664/game_dev/documentation.md

 So far now the player is moving across the map using keyboard keys.
 Next i gotta work on the object collissions of the player with map objects.

+alright so a little issue i can face is that if i press a key while already holding another key, like :
+    if i am pressing s and then i pressed d without letting go of s, it does not listens to the d-key that i just pressed it keeps moving in the s-key direction.
+So in order to fix that i gotta add a listener that registers the last key that is pressed.

 </section>